 Queen Elizabeth’s Tourmaline Brooch

 No notable collection of gemstones is complete without a mention of the Crown Jewels of England.
 They are one of the largest and perhaps most well-known collections in the world.
-Queen Elizabeth was known for making several additions herself to this collection and is known to favor colored gemstones over diamonds.
+Queen Elizabeth was known for making several additions herself to this collection.
+Moreover, she was also known to favor colored gemstones over diamonds.

 Not long before her passing away, she was pictured donning one of her favorite pieces – the Saskatchewan Tourmaline Brooch.
 Gifted to her by the Lieutenant Governor of Saskatchewan, this brooch was designed by Rachel Mielke.
 It features diamonds, pearls, and 5 exquisite Madagascar tourmalines set in white gold in a floral pattern.

 We hope you enjoyed reading about the rich history of this fascinating gemstone.
 If you are planning to buy one for yourself, then you should look for the uniformity of color in it and an eye-clean disposition.
-Having a collection of gemstones is not just a hobby, it’s a way to creating legacy for future generations.
-Add this sparkling gemstone to your collection and who knows, one day, it might contribute to the rich history of paraiba tourmaline?
+Having a collection of gemstones is not just a hobby, it’s a way to create a legacy for future generations.
+Add this sparkling gemstone to your collection of fine jewelry.
+Who knows, one day, it might contribute to the rich history of paraiba tourmaline?